-During the summers of 2016, 2017, 2018 and 2019 the Cyber Resilience Institute ran internship programs for graduate and undergraduate students in computer science, information technology, law, and international affairs.
+During the summers of 2016 through 2020 the Cyber Resilience Institute ran Internship programs for graduate and undergraduate students in computer science, information technology, law, and international affairs.
 In 2020 we expanded to a mixed cohort of mid-career professionals and college students.
+The Internship is comprised of an intensive training program followed by a live-fire pop-up Security Operations Center (SOC) experience.
 Training is delivered on a virtual platform and students get hands-on practice with cyber threat hunting best practices on a threat intelligence platform.
-At the end of each training program students are given the opportunity to participate in a pop-up Security Operations Center (SOC) for a global event.
+The pop-up SOC is scheduled around a global sports event like the Olympics or the World Cup.

 Program Features in Summary

 - Has been organized by the Sports-ISAO program since 2016, and is administered by Cyber Resilience Institute, a 501(c)(3) not-for-profit entity.

 - Is comprised of accomplished undergraduate and graduate students and mid-career selected from leading universities and mid-career professionals to participate in this intensive three-week program.

 - Provides real world, real time, interdisciplinary cyber threat training across the domains of cyber intelligence, social media, and international cyberspace conflict using a wide spectrum of tools and techniques.